Loriowar/auto_select2/README.md

 Here we initialize ajax select2 and during load select variants in `SearchAdapter` options hash appear key :token with value 'VUBJKB23UIVI1UU1VOBVI@'.

+Third, in hash with items from search method exist additional optional parameter `class_name`.
+This parameter specify css-class for result element in select2.
+It useful for show different icons for different select variants.

 ### Multi ajax select2 usage

 This feature require absolutely same things as ajax select2.
 Additionally you must add `multiple` css-class for input element, doesn't forget about `multi_ajax_select2_value_parser.js` script and pass `multiple: true` into data-attribute `s2options`.

+### Different multi ajax select2

+Honestly speaking you can just pass `multiple: true` into data-attribute `s2options` and ajax-select2 become multiple.
+But in this case selected options from select2 become as comma separated string.
+As opposed to it `multi_ajax_select2_value_parser.js` make array of multiple ids.
+This is more comfortable for use in controller.

 ## Contributing